 SCOPE: Embryo being transferred from the paper towel to a 35-mm glass-bottom dish.

+2.6.1b.
+Camera shot of talent transferring the embryos from the paper towel to a 35-mm glass-bottom dish (To be used with the SCOPE shot).

 Talent adding deionized water to the dish.